LinkedInLearning/essential-jenkins-2468076/Ch02/02_02-create-a-declarative-pipeline/README.md

 - at least one `stage` and at least one `step`

 ## A multi-stage pipeline
-Create a pipeline job and paste in the following code to create a multi-stage pipeline:
+Create a pipeline job and paste in the following code to create a multi-stage pipeline.

+Run the job and examine the output.

 ```Jenkinsfile
 pipeline {